tardate/LittleArduinoProjects/README.md

-# 261 Little Electronics and Arduino Projects
+# 262 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitalPots/MCP4017](./Electronics101/DigitalPots/MCP4017) - control the MCP4017 single 7-Bit I²C digital potentiometer with an Arduino.
+> Latest addition:sparkles: [BazzFuss](./Electronics101/GuitarEffects/BazzFuss) - the Bazz Fuss "chocolate noisette" - a super-minimalist overdrive/distortion/fuzz effect circuit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.